Improving Styling

 CSS is hard for some designers to write so lets make that easier.

-- Initial idea was to create a better way to target CSS and later on to make writing CSS easier, possibly leveraging an AI co-pilot.
+The initial idea was to create a better way to target CSS and later on to make writing CSS easier, possibly leveraging an AI co-pilot.

 Research